Covid 19 Delta outbreak: Police reveal how Northland checkpoints will operate - NZ Herald

 For the past 100 days, Police and Defence Force staff and iwi volunteers have been at the frontline of the checkpoints north and south of Auckland ensuring all travel in and out of the region was compliant.

 Since September 6 over 2.1million vehicles have been stopped at the checkpoints.
-With most stops having been compliant, a spokesperson said only 0.9 per cent of vehicles turned around because those travelling did not meet the requirements.
+With most stops having been compliant, a spokesperson said only 0.9 per cent of vehicles were turned around because those travelling did not meet the requirements.